List of fictional bisexual characters

-This is a list of bisexual characters in fiction, i.e. characters that either self-identify as bisexual or have been identified by outside parties to be bisexual.
-Bisexuality is a sexual orientation that refers to the romantic and/or sexual attraction towards people of more than one gender.
+This is a list of fictional bisexual characters, i.e. characters that either self-identify as bisexual or have been identified by outside parties to be bisexual.
+Bisexuality is a sexual orientation that refers to the romantic or sexual attraction towards people of more than one gender.
 Listed characters are either recurring characters, cameos, guest stars, or one-off characters.
-This page does not include bisexual characters in films, television, anime, or Western animation.

-Similar lists include trans, lesbian, gay, non-binary, pansexual, asexual, and intersex characters for information about fictional characters in other parts of the LGBTQ community.
+For fictional characters in other identifications of the LGBTQ community, see the lists of lesbian, gay, transgender, non-binary, pansexual, asexual, and intersex characters.

 The names are in alphabetical order by surname, or by single name if the character does not have a surname.
 If more than two characters are in one entry, the last name of the first character is used.